erickhangati/code-acdemy-practice/projects/README.md

 5. Commit your changes: `git commit -am 'Add my new project'`.
 6. Push to the branch: `git push origin my-new-project`.
 7. Create a new Pull Request.

-## License

-This repository is licensed under the MIT License.
-See the [LICENSE](../LICENSE) file for more details.